 A company should show a rising trend in the reported earnings for the most recent quarters.
 WDC's EPS for the latest quarter is not greater than the prior quarter, (from earliest to most recent quarter) 1.84, 1.63.
 Hence the stock fails this test, but the investor should evaluate this company qualitatively to see if it qual ifies under this methodology's "exception rule".

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
-WDC passes this test as its EPS growth rate over the past 6 months (13.54%) has beaten that of the S&P (10.49%).
-WDC's estimated EPS growth for the current year is (22.90%), which indicates the company is expected to experience positive earnings growth.
-As a result, WDC passes this test.
+WDC fails this test as its EPS growth rate for the past 6 months (-7.38%) does not beat that of the S&P (-6.79%).

 This methodology would utilize four separate criteria to determine if WDC is a contrarian stock.
 In order to eliminate weak companies we have stipulated that the stock should pass at least two of the following four major criteria in order to receive "Some Interest".

 P/E RATIO: [FAIL]

 The P/E of a company should be in the bottom 20% of the overall market.
 WDC's P/E of 14.80, , is higher than the bottom 20% criterion (below 12.60), and therefore fails this test.

 The P/CF of a company should be in the bottom 20% of the overall market.
 WDC's P/CF of 8.18 does not meet the bottom 20% criterion (below 7.35), and therefore fails this test.